toizumi03/bicep-templates/s2s-act-act-vpn-bgp-using-lngw-connction-with-cat8000v/README.md

-Configuring the Catalyst 8000v and VPN Gateway for a VPN Connection with APIPA BGP Set the config setting manually.
+Configuring the Catalyst 8000v and VPN Gateway for a VPN Connection with APIPA BGP.

+Set the config setting manually.

 ```mermaid